luapower/luapower-all/nw.md

 #### `win:fullscreen(t|f)`

-Enter or exit fullscreen mode.
-If the window is hidden, it is shown in fullscreen mode.
+Enter or exit fullscreen mode and activate the window.
+If the window is hidden or minimized, it is shown in fullscreen mode and activated.

+If the window is already in the desired mode it is not activated.

 #### `win:entered_fullscreen()`